tytan652/rfcs/text/0045-add-notion-of-protocol.md

 Rather than adding a getter for each possible type of information, a getter where we can choose which type of information we want should be implemented.

-Each types of connection details will be define by a macro and an even number, odd number will be reserved for potential third-party protocol (RFC 39).
+Each types of connection details will be define by a macro with an even number, odd number will be reserved for potential third-party protocol (RFC 39).

 List of types:
 ```c